 Preponderance of the Evidence: The standard of proof used to determine the findings of a student conduct case.
-Preponderance of the evidence means that the statements and information presented in the case must indicate to a reasonable person that it is more likely than not that the Respondent committed a violation.
+Preponderance of the evidence means that the statements and information presented in the case must indicate to a reasonable person that it is more likely than not that the Respondent did or did not commit a violation.

-Respondent: A respondent, also referred to as a responding party, is a student accused of violating College policies.
+Respondent: A respondent, also referred to as a responding party, is a student, staff or faculty member accused of violating University policies.

-Student: The term "student" refers to any undergraduate, graduate and/or professional students admitted, enrolled, or accepted to Edgewood College, through the awarding of a degree.
-For the purposes of this Student Code of Conduct, it also refers to individuals in the Cutting Edge Program and the College Completion Program.
+Student: The term "student" refers to any undergraduate, graduate and/or professional students admitted, enrolled, or accepted to Edgewood University, through the awarding of a degree.
+For the purposes of this Student Code of Conduct, it also refers to individuals in the Cutting Edge Program and the University Completion Program.